PROFESSOR (CHIEF) HON. NATHANIEL DUROJAYE (N.D) OYERINDE (OBE): THE FIRST NIGERIAN PROFESSOR

 In accordance with the desires of the local populace, the tacit rejection of Professor Nathaniel Durojaye (N.D) Oyerinde’s school by the Ogbomoso people showed their preference for a school, which was completely devoted to literary education.
 However, in 1943, a woman instructor was employed to teach weaving in the school, and, by 1945, the demand for a secondary grammar school was at its peak again in Ogbomoso.

-Furthermore, by 1952 while Samuel Ladoke Akintola was the premier of the western region, the new Ogbomoso High School was inaugurated and housed within the buildings of the Ogbomoso People’s Institute which was finally phased out in 1954.
-Thus, the attempt to transfer the Tuskegee and Hampton Institutes ideas and models to Nigeria by N. D. Oyerinde suffered a major setback.
+Furthermore, by 1952 with the help of Samuel Ladoke Akintola was the last premier of the western region, 13th Aare-Ona Kakanfo and proud son of the soil, the new Ogbomoso High School was inaugurated and housed within the buildings of the Ogbomoso People’s Institute which was finally phased out in 1954.
+Thus, the attempt to transfer the Tuskegee and Hampton Institutes’ ideas and models to Nigeria by Prof N. D. Oyerinde suffered a major setback.

 With Professor Nathaniel Durojaye (N.D) Oyerinde’s Ordeal with Ogbomoso People’s Institute, we can describe him as a man with lofty ideas who lived before his time.
 As an illustrious son of Nigeria, his contribution to the growth and development of education in colonial southern Nigeria is second to none.